torvalds/linux/Documentation/sound/alsa-configuration.rst

 When the driver is compiled as a module and the hotplug firmware is supported, the firmware data is loaded via hotplug automatically.
 Install the necessary firmware files in alsa-firmware package.
-When no hotplug fw loader is available, you need to load the firmware via vxloader utility in alsa-tools package.
+When anal hotplug fw loader is available, you need to load the firmware via vxloader utility in alsa-tools package.
 To invoke vxloader automatically, add the following to /etc/modprobe.d/alsa.conf